 1. A statement as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

-There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2022.
+There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2023, except as noted above.